Connect with us

 “They are tough, really tough.
 This is not going to be a cakewalk,” Sanders said.

 With Sanders, we usually get more than just football talk.
-Tuesday was no exception, He talked about JSU homecoming and how it should be a boon for the of Jackson.
+Tuesday was no exception, He talked about JSU homecoming and how it should be a boon for the city of Jackson.

 “The city is going to be swamped,’ he said.
 “This should be a windfall for the whole city…”

 Sanders paused before continuing.
-“The one thing I do desire is for us to unite and put a cease on the for this .
+“The one thing I do desire is for us to unite and put a cease on the crime for this weekend.
 I wish it could cease forever but let’s take one step at a time.
 No crime this weekend.
 No killings this weekend, no robberies this weekend.
 No aggressive nature.
 Let’s just show love this weekend.
 That would be a true blessing and that’s what I want to see this weekend.”

 Don’t know if that qualifies as “old school” — but, surely, we can all agree on the message, can’t we?